About CK OHT

 What is the Chatham-Kent Ontario Health Team?

 On December 7, 2019, the Ministry of Health officially announced the Chatham-Kent Ontario Health Team as one of the first 24 OHTs in the province.
-Today, There are over 100 individuals that participate formally in the CKOHT as a representative on one or more of the: Steering Committee, 3 Advisory Councils (Physician, Board Chairs of the Steering Committee Organizations, Patient and Family Advisory), 5 Working Groups and several Sub-Working Groups.
+Today, there are 34 organizations and over 100 individuals that participate formally in the CKOHT as a representative on one or more of the: Collaborative Steering Committee, 3 Advisory Councils (Physician, Board Chairs of the Steering Committee Organizations, Patient and Family Advisory), 7 Working Groups and several Sub-Working Groups.

-There are currently 5 Working Groups of CKOHT, all with sub-working groups which are task oriented.
-As a CKOHT, our workings groups commit to collectively:
+There are currently 7 Working Groups of CKOHT, with sub-working groups called Task Teams.
+As a CKOHT, our Working Groups commit to collectively:

-- To improve the rate of hospitalization for ambulatory care sensitive conditions by 10%
+- Improve the rate of hospitalization for ambulatory care sensitive conditions by 10%

-- To continue to work on building our OHT partnership
+- Continue to work on building our OHT partnership

 In the future we anticipate expansion to achieve the new Strategic Plan’s goals and objectives.
 We are growing and shifting to be responsive to our community’s health needs.